armican/debearsivi.github.io/_posts/2018-07-31-31-Temmuz-2018-reddit-debe.md

   entry_content: |
     <iframe src=https://v.redd.it/t91beenol1d11/DASH_1_2_M frameborder=0></iframe>
 - entry_name: |
-    ULPT: Want to make some fast money this summer?
-Go buy store bought brownies and take them to a music festival near you.
-Walk around and sell them for $20 each.
-Everybody will assume they’re pot brownies and by time they realize they aren’t you’ll be long gone.
-  entry_id: 92xtoy
-  entry_content: |
-    null
-- entry_name: |
     TIL dry counties (counties where the sale of alcohol is banned) have a drunk driving fatality rate ~3.6 times higher than wet counties.
   entry_id: 932iux
   entry_content: |